Bookmark and Share

 3. See what other bits can be cut from the off-cuts, allowing for saw cuts

-4. See if by increasing the bought stock you can get more use out of the offcuts
+4. See if by increasing the bought stock you can get more use out of the off cuts

-5. Bare in mind, big stock can have internal tesion, compounded by a higher uneven moisture content.
+5. Bare in mind, big stock can have internal tension, compounded by a higher uneven moisture content.
 This means parts cut from it can warp, twist or bow immediately or after further drying out.

 Next- Inspecting wood at the Timber Merchants